tanglrHello/nlpnju/README.md

 This bash will install python package pyltp for you, so you may need to use sudo to execute it.

 Besides, you need to download models for ltp (ltp-data-v3.3.1.zip) from this [url](https://pan.baidu.com/share/link?shareid=1988562907&uk=2738088569#list/path=%2Fltp-models%2F3.3.1).
-Move the model into target/, unzip it, and rename the resulting fold to 'ltp_data'.
+Move ltp-data-v3.3.1.zip into target/, unzip it to get a folder named 'ltp_data'.
 There should  several .model files in target/ltp_data/.

 You will need to source the config script before running any of the scripts below (config_my_chinese_little_princess.sh is prepared for Chinese parsing/training):